-These pancakes were stuffed with corn, crumbled bacon, onions, chives and Monterey Jack cheese.
+These savory pancakes are stuffed with corn, crumbled bacon, onions, chives and Monterey Jack cheese.
 My husband eyed me suspiciously as I was preparing this deeply unusual breakfast treat.
 I told him to go back to reading the paper and pour himself a cup of coffee.

-The truth was… I wasn’t exactly how these would go over either.
-The batter was thick, and it produced sturdy, yet fluffy little cakes that were perfect for stacking.
+The truth is… I wasn’t exactly how these would go over either.
+The batter is thick, and it produces sturdy, yet fluffy little cakes that are perfect for stacking.

-As a true bacon lover does, I saved some extra crispy bacon to serve on top.
+As a true bacon lover does, I always save some extra crispy bacon to serve on top.

-And then I covered it all with a massive downpour of warm maple syrup.
+And then I cover it all with a massive downpour of warm maple syrup.

-And then… we sampled.
+I’ll never forget when we first sampled these.
 Wow.
-These were really different.
-And by different, I mean they were really very good.
-They didn’t taste quite the same as pancakes, since there was a savory element to it all.
+These are really different.
+And by different, I mean they are really very good.
+They don’t taste quite the same as pancakes, since there is a savory element to it all.
 So I thought it would be more appropriate to call them “griddle cakes.”
 The cakes have a fluffy interior, and those chunks of bacon and corn and melted cheese combined with the maple syrup are a surprisingly lovely treat.

 It’s the sort of recipe that I’d be delighted to see on a breakfast menu at a restaurant, since I’m always up for trying new things.
 And the bacon… yep, bacon is a must.
 Make extra and be generous with it, because a little bit of bacon (or a lot) always makes everything taste incredible as far as I’m concerned. #BaconLoversUnite